Varicose Vein Treatments

 Aside from the obvious development of the veins themselves, there are other symptoms that might suggest varicose veins:

 - Mild-to-moderate swelling affecting the feet and/or ankles

 - Sensation of ‘heavy’ or aching legs

 - Leg pain following prolonged inactivity

-If you experience any of these symptoms or are otherwise at increased risk for varicose veins, you should speak with a doctor.
+If you experience any of these symptoms or are otherwise at increased risk for varicose veins, you should speak with a doctor, such as a dermatologist or plastic surgeon.
 Varicose veins can lead to ulcers forming on the skin surrounding them, blood clots or even bleeding if a surface varicose vein bursts.

 There are many risk factors associated with the development of varicose veins; age serving as a primary risk factor.